JennyonOort/JoblyticsDS/README.md

 #### 📹 Dashboard

-JoblyticsDS is hosted on [Shinyapps.io](https://www.shinyapps.io/) and can be accessed with the following link: https://jennyonoort.shinyapps.io/JoblyticsDS/
+JoblyticsDS can be accessed with the following link: https://jennyonoort.shinyapps.io/JoblyticsDS/

 _Note: The `app.R` file is placed in the root directory of Github in order for ShinyApps.io to deploy properly._